What Is CNC (Computer Numerical Control)? - User Guide

 CNC machining centers mostly use process concentration, and one machine is multi-purpose.
 In the case of one clamping, most parts of the parts can be processed.
-CNC machining center can replace several ordinary machine tools.
-This can not only reduce clamping errors, save auxiliary time between transportation, measurement, and clamping between processes, but also reduce the types of machine tools, save machine tool area, and bring higher economic benefits.
+They can replace several ordinary machine tools.
+This can not only reduce clamping errors, save auxiliary time between transportation, measurement, and clamping between processes, but also reduce the types of machine tools, save space, and bring higher economic benefits.

 From the perspective of CNC technology and equipment applications in the world, its main application areas are as follows:

-The machinery manufacturing industry is the earliest industry to apply CNC technology, and it is responsible for providing advanced equipment for various industries of the national economy.
-The main applications are the development and manufacturing of five-axis vertical machining centers for modern military equipment, five-axis machining centers, large-scale five-axis gantry milling, CNC machine tools for flexible manufacturing lines for engines, gearboxes, and crankshafts in the automotive industry, and high-speed machining centers, as well as welding, assembly, painting robots, plate laser welding machines and laser cutting machines, high-speed five-coordinate machining centers for machining propellers, engines, generators and turbine blade parts in the aviation, marine and power generation industries, heavy duty turning and milling complex machining center, etc.
+The machinery manufacturing industry is the earliest industry to apply Computerized Numerical Control technology, and it is responsible for providing advanced equipment for various industries of the national economy.
+The main applications are the development and manufacturing of five-axis vertical machining centers for modern military equipment, five-axis machining centers, large-scale five-axis gantry milling, flexible manufacturing lines for engines, gearboxes, and crankshafts in the automotive industry, and high-speed machining centers, as well as welding, assembly, painting robots, plate laser welding machines and laser cutting machines, high-speed five-coordinate machining centers for machining propellers, engines, generators and turbine blade parts in the aviation, marine and power generation industries, heavy duty turning and milling complex machining center.

-In the information industry, from computer to network, mobile communication, telemetry, remote control and other equipment, it is necessary to adopt manufacturing equipment based on super-precision technology and nanotechnology, such as wire bonding machines for chip manufacturing, wafer lithography machines, etc. The control of these equipment needs to use CNC technology.
+In the information industry, from computer to network, mobile communication, telemetry, remote control and other equipment, it is necessary to adopt manufacturing equipment based on super-precision technology and nanotechnology, such as wire bonding machines for chip manufacturing, wafer lithography machines.
+The control of these equipment needs to use Computerized Numerical Control technology.